-It is easy seen that every element of \(H_{\gamma_{-2}d}\) in the low-energy Hilbert subspace \(\mathcal{H}^-\) outputs zero since the two terms of every inner product cancels each other.
-As a result, there is no contribution comes out from the real processes, and the effect caused by this hybridization is at most up to the second order of \(\mu\).
-Additionally, we should have \(\mu\ll \lambda\) unless the MZMs \(\gamma_{-1}\) and \(\gamma_{-2}\) have a very large overlap of their wavefunctions, in which case the Majorana properties can be hardly maintained.
-In this way, we are free to neglect the perturbation of this term.
+It is easy to see that every matrix element of \(H_{\gamma_{-2}d}\) within the low-energy Hilbert subspace \(\mathcal{H}^-\) vanishes, since the two terms in each inner product cancel each other.
+As a result, there is no contribution from the real processes, and the effect caused by this hybridization is only up to second order in \(\mu\).
+Additionally, we should have \(\mu\ll \lambda\) unless the MZMs \(\gamma_{-1}\) and \(\gamma_{-2}\) have a very large wavefunction overlap, in which case the Majorana properties can hardly be maintained.
+In this way, we are free to neglect the perturbation from this term.